by Tassanawan Malai |

 After that, you’ll be introduced to each elephant in small, private groups.
 While you feed them their afternoon snack of bananas and sugar cane, the guide will tell you stories about each elephant.
 As you get to know them better, you’ll notice their different personalities.
 Some are relaxed and shy, while others are playful and curious!

-After a traditional Thai lunch and a short break with a view of the nearby hillside, the afternoon continues by reuniting with your elephant friends near the local river.
-Don’t be afraid to get wet, as the elephants love to cool off with a midday bath.
-Using water buckets and large scrub brushes, you can help the elephants wash before assisting them with an elephant mud bath.
+After a traditional Thai lunch and a short break overlooking the nearby hills, continue in the afternoon with a reunion with your gentle giants at the local river.
+Don’t be afraid to get wet, as they love to cool off with a midday dip.
+With buckets of water and large mops, you can help them wash before assisting them with their mud bath.

 Before the tour ends, rinse off upstream and change back into dry clothes.
 Don’t forget to take a few last photos of the elephants before returning to your hotel in Chiang Mai.